 It was too warm to light a fire in the hearth, so we lit additional candles on the threshold of the fireplace.

-I was observed by Clutterbuck who’s ears reacts to the sound of clattering shells and knows work is afoot when the hearth is prepared.
+I was observed by Clutterbuck who reacts to the sound of clattering shells and knows that work is afoot when the hearth is prepared.

-Cassandra decided to take the group back to basics this time after discussions from the previous evening and she explained the ‘four powers of the witch’.
+Cassandra took the group ‘back to basics’ on this occasion due to discussions from the previous evening and she explained the ‘four powers of the witch’.

-The group was also given an exercise for focussing the mind.
-This exercise gave us insight on each member of the group in the way they work and their reactions to it.
+The group were also given an exercise for focusing the mind.
+This exercise provides insight about each member of the group while observing the way they work and their reactions to it.